Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 <br>

-a. " I want to find using the website's functionality simple with clear clear navigation."
+a. " I want to find using the website's functionality simple with clear navigation."

 - The navigation is simple to use with a simplistic navigation bar to follow.
 All links take the user to the relevant pages.
-Th nvigation bar transforms into a hamburger menu when viewed on smaller screens and aslo keeps the simplisity of usage flowing.
+The navigation bar transforms into a hamburger menu when viewed on smaller screens and also keeps the simplicity of usage flowing.
 - <details>
   <summary>Users a greeted with a short and simple summary on the landing page with a link to the browse page.
-Through the summary, they can understand immediately what the site's focus is and what they are able to do with access to the site.</summary>
+Through the summary, they can understand immediately what the site's focus is and what they can do with access to the site.</summary>
     <img src="https://user-images.githubusercontent.com/75024926/130268776-5a903380-b7c3-4101-a4b3-966c608b3180.png">
   </details>
 - <details>